FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-32bit.md

-# Boot Entry Assembly (32-bit)
+# Boot Entry Assembly

 GRUB finds our Multiboot header, validates it, and jumps to our entry point.
-But there's a problem: GRUB leaves the CPU in an undefined state.
-Interrupts might be enabled, the stack pointer is garbage, and we need to set up a minimal runtime environment before calling our C kernel.
+But what state does GRUB leave the CPU in?
+The answer might surprise you.

+## What Does GRUB Give Us?

+With Multiboot2 and a 64-bit ELF kernel, GRUB2 is surprisingly helpful.
+When it detects we're loading a 64-bit kernel, it:

+- **Already transitions to 64-bit long mode** for us
+- Sets up basic identity-mapped page tables
+- Loads a 64-bit GDT
+- Puts the CPU in 64-bit long mode

+When control reaches our entry point:

+- **EAX** = Multiboot2 magic number (0x36d76289)
+- **EBX** = Physical address of Multiboot information structure
+- **EIP** = Our entry point (but we're in 64-bit mode, so it's really RIP!)
+- CPU is **already in 64-bit long mode**
+- Everything else is undefined (stack, other registers, interrupts)

 [!side]
-This section shows the naive approach that fails.
-We learn by seeing what goes wrong.
-[/!side]

-Let's start with the simplest possible boot code.
+**Wait, GRUB does all that for us?**

+Yes!
+Modern GRUB2 with Multiboot2 detects 64-bit ELF kernels and handles the mode transition automatically.
+Older GRUB (pre-2.0) or Multiboot1 started in 32-bit mode and required manual transition.
+We'll learn the manual transition in the next chapter because understanding it teaches you how the CPU actually works—but for now, GRUB's doing the heavy lifting.
+[!side]

 ## The Naive Approach

-GRUB boots us in 32-bit protected mode and gives us:

-- `EAX` = Multiboot2 magic number (0x36d76289)
-- `EBX` = Physical address of Multiboot information structure
-- CPU in 32-bit protected mode
-- Everything else is undefined
+Let's try the simplest possible boot code:

 Our plan: